Mines-CSCI410/project-3-autograder/README.md

-# Autograder For Project 1 Verilog Gates
+# Autograder For Project 2 Verilog Modules